Yujin1007/Yujin1007.github.io/_pages/about.md

 My research interest lies in the area of <b>Reinforcement Learning</b>, both practical applications and theoretical perspectives.
 I focus on solving sequential decision-making problems for real-world autonomous learning systems!
 These are the questions that I am digging these days.

-(1) How can an agent acquire skills with minimal (or without) human-engineered intervention?
+1️⃣ How can an agent acquire skills with minimal (or without) human-engineered intervention?

-(2) How can an agent acquire general-purpose skills to efficiently solve practical, long-horizon tasks?
+2️⃣ How can an agent acquire general-purpose skills to efficiently solve practical, long-horizon tasks?

-(3) What are the key differences that distinguish AI agents from humans in the process of learning new skills?
+3️⃣ What are the key differences that distinguish AI agents from humans in the process of learning new skills?
 What aspects of human learning can AI systems leverage?

 I am currently a research scientist at the Korea Institute of Science and Technology [(KIST)]( https://eng.kist.re.kr/eng/index.do) under the amazing supervision of a senior researcher, [Yisoo Lee](https://sites.google.com/view/kist-arc/home/people?authuser=0).
 Before that, I received my M.S. from Korea University under the supervision of Professor [Myo-Taeg Lim](http://cml.korea.ac.kr/), where I studied reinforcement learning and path planning for autonomous vehicles.
 I received my B.S. from the University of Seoul.
-I have interned at Hyundai Motor Group, working on developing autonomous driving decision-making and control.
+I finished internship at Hyundai Motor Group, working on developing autonomous driving decision-making and control.

 # 🔥 News